-Interest Limitation
+Interest limitation

-Danish resident companies and Danish branches of foreign companies are subject to restrictions under domestic Corporate Income Tax ("CIT") Law which can significantly limit Danish tax deductions for financing costs.
+The Danish interest limitation rules were introduced with the purpose to prevent excessive interest deductibility for tax purposes, as a result of extraordinary financial gearing.
+All Danish resident companies and Danish branches of foreign companies are subject to the restrictions under domestic Corporate Income Tax ("CIT") Law which can significantly limit Danish tax deductibility of net financial expenses for tax purposes.

-In the year to 31 December 2021 the Danish tax group of Welltec had a net finance cost of USD 34 million but due to the domestic interest restrictions the tax-deductible interest was limited to USD 3.6 million.
-This leads to a disal-lowance of USD 30.4 million under Danish corporate tax law.
+In the year to 31 December 2022 the Danish tax group of Welltec had a net finance cost of USD 22.6 million but due to the domestic interest restrictions the tax-deductible interest was limited to USD 3.0 million.
+This leads to a disallowance of USD 19.6 million under Danish corporate tax law.

 The excess interest disallowed cannot be carried forward and thus Welltec consider the excess interest to be a permanent difference.
-Welltec calculate that the Danish CIT deduction lost as a result of this anti-avoidance legislation to be USD 6.5 million in the year to 31 December 2021.
+Welltec calculate that the Danish CIT deduction lost as a result of this anti-avoidance legislation to be USD 4.3 million in the year to 31 December 2022.